-QFF noted that although Seqwater has evaluated potential projects against criticality and other criteria, conducted workshops with local staff and site, and inspected sites, it [Seqwater] has yet to consult with irrigators about forecast renewals expenditures.
+QFF (2012) noted that although Seqwater has evaluated potential projects against criticality and other criteria, conducted workshops with local staff, and inspected sites, they [Seqwater] have yet to consult with irrigators about forecast renewals expenditures.

-QFF submitted that irrigators are concerned about the lack of consultation that has occurred since schemes were transferred to Seqwater in 2008-09 and considered that structured consultation will achieve scheme efficiencies.
+QFF (2012) submitted that irrigators are concerned about the lack of consultation that has occurred since schemes were transferred to Sequater in 2008-09 and considered that structured consultation will achieve scheme efficiencies.
 Irrigators are keen to consider costs associated with consultation options, such as comparing:

-- (a) Seqwater's current consultation agenda; - (b) the annual reporting of costs to irrigators only when there are significant variations in operating and renewals forecasts; and - (c) formal advisory committees being established (similar to SunWater's approach) with quarterly meetings.
+- (a) Sequater's current consultation agenda; - (b) the annual reporting of costs to irrigators only when there are significant variations in operating and renewals forecasts; and - (c) formal advisory committees being established (similar to SunWater's approach) with quarterly meetings.

-Stakeholders (June 2012) submitted that the communication and service provided to irrigators in this WSS, particularly by the operations team based at Moogerah Dam, was of a high standard and required no further improvement in terms of consultation.
+Stakeholders during consultations in June 2012 (QCA 2012c) submitted that the communication and service provided to irrigators in this WSS, particularly by the operations team based at Moogerah Dam, was of a high standard and required no further improvement in terms of consultation.
 Instead of a full consultation program, as recommended for SunWater, a brief summary of actual costs against budget may be sufficient.
 Alternatively, if the Authority's review reveals cost details, irrigators may not need to consider costs further until the next price review for prices beyond 30 June 2017.